 - Failing to provide accommodation other employees would receive.

 Contact An Experienced Pregnancy Discrimination Lawyer Today

 There are laws in place at both a state and federal level to protect the rights of pregnant employees.
 If you believe you have been the victim of pregnancy discrimination in the workplace, such as being fired, demoted, or harassed because of your pregnancy, the lawyers at McOmber McOmber & Luber, P.C. can help.
-To find out if we can assist you, please call our offices in Red Bank, New Jersey at 732-842-6500, in Marlton, New Jersey at 856-985-9800, or in Newark, New Jersey at 973-878-9040.
+To learn more, refer to our Comprehensive Guide for Pregnancy Discrimination, or call our offices to set up a free consultation.